LumenfuchsStudios/Dummy/USAGE.md

 The Dummy is composed of six `minecraft:item_display` entities (the "limbs" -- arms, legs, torso and head) and one `minecraft:interaction` (the hitbox).

-All composing entities are assigned a Globally Unique Identifier (with the `lumenfuchs.guid` objective) at spawn, which the `interaction` entity uses for moving the correct limbs around.
+All composing entities are assigned a Globally Unique Identifier (with the `dummy_lib.guid` objective) at spawn, which the `interaction` entity uses for moving the correct limbs around.
 A custom *move* function is implemented (as `lumenfuchs:dummy/physics/move`), which teleports all limbs by their GUID to the target position, then realigns each one with the correct Y position.
 All other functions which target the limbs also use this GUID for ensuring the targeted limb belongs to that Dummy.

 Some observations on working with a non-mob custom entity: